Learning How Baby Conception Works

 Conceiving a Boy, Girl, or Twins

-Future parents often research tips to conceive a boy, best ways to conceive a girl, or how to have twins.
+Future parents often research best ways to conceive a boy or a girl as well as how to have twins.
 Genetically speaking, it is impossible to pre-determine the baby's gender naturally.
 Men's sperm carry Y chromosomes that decide on the baby's sex, and the mechanism is due to pure chance.

 The only way to increase the odds of having a baby of a specific sex is through gender selection, a technique used with in vitro fertilization (IVF).
 Although originally designed to screen the embryos for genetic disorders prior to transferring them into the uterus, it can enable parents to choose their baby's gender.